 Respondent shall not practice only under the supervision of veterinary medicine until a veterinarian supervisor is approved by the Board.
 The supervision directed may be continuous supervision, substantial supervision, partial supervision, or supervision by daily review, as deemed necessary by the Boardits designee.
-If the supervisor terminates or is otherwise no longer available, Respondent shall not practice until a new supervisor has been approved by the Board.
-All costs involved with practice supervision shall be borne by Respondent.
+If the supervisor terminates or is otherwise no longer available, Respondent shall not practice until a new supervisor has been approved by the Board or its designee.
+All Any potential costs associated involved with practice supervision shall be borne by Respondent.

-Respondent shall submit to the Board, for its prior approval, the name and qualifications of one or more proposed supervisors of Respondent's choice.
+Respondent shall submit to the Board or its designee, for its prior approval, the name and qualifications of one or more proposed supervisors of Respondent's choice.
 Each supervisor shall have been licensed in California and have held a valid California license for at leaseleast five (5) years and not have ever been subject to any disciplinary action by the Board.
 The supervisor shall be independent, with no prior business or personal relationship with Respondent and the supervisor shall not be in a familiar relationship with or be an employee, partner, or associate of Respondent.